How Often Should I Update SEO Content?

 Annual SEO content reviews will require time and effort, but they’re one of the best ways to make sure that you don’t see a dip in performance.

 Take a look at everything from your content’s formatting to the primary and secondary keywords within the webpage.
-Ensure that the content on the page still aligns with search intent based on the phase of the SEO sales funnel it’s in.
+And consider whether the content on the page still aligns with search intent based on the phase of the SEO sales funnel it’s in.

 The more frequently you update your best content, the less intensive the changes will be.
-If you leave it for a couple of years, chances are you’ll wind up having to make more extensive and time-consuming revisions.
+If you leave it for a couple of years, you’ll likely have to make more extensive and time-consuming revisions.

-You don’t have to jump on the bandwagon every time a new trend emerges (like emojis in title tags).
+You don’t have to jump on the bandwagon every time a new trend emerges (like the whole emojis in title tags fiasco).
 But, once a trend becomes commonplace — or it’s endorsed by Google — you need to make sure that your content follows suit.

-For example, this time last year, clickable tables of contents and jump links were rare.
-Now, they’re all the rage.
-Chances are if you have a website, you’ve already updated it to include an interactive table of contents in each of your blog posts or articles.
-And, if you haven’t, you should be making a plan to.
+For example, this time last year, in the last few years clickable tables of contents and jump links have become standard practice.
+If you have a website, you’ve probably already updated it to include an interactive table of contents in each of your blog posts or articles.
+And, if you haven’t, you should be planning to.

 Pay close attention to both visual trends (like images, colors, and styling) as well as technical trends (like alt text in images and web accessibility) to keep your site fresh and relevant.